MicrosoftDocs/sdk-api/sdk-api-src/content/control/nn-control-ideferredcommand.md

 ---
-UID: The unique id of the API.
-title: The title of the API.
-author: Authoring type of the API(ie windows-driver-content)
-description: Description of API
+UID: NN:control.IDeferredCommand
+title: IDeferredCommand
+author: windows-sdk-content
+description: The IDeferredCommand interface cancels or modify graph-control commands that were queued using the IQueueCommand interface.When an application calls an IQueueCommand method on the Filter Graph Manager, it receives a pointer to the IDeferredCommand interface.
+The application can use the interface to cancel or postpone the command, or retrieve the return value from the command.
-old-location:
+old-location: dshow\ideferredcommand.htm
-old-project:
+old-project: DirectShow
-ms.assetid: The MSDN ID of the API ms.author: The Author of the API ms.date: The date of API publishing ms.keywords: ms.prod: windows-hardware ms.technology: windows-devices ms.topic: The topic type of the API (ie enum) req.header: The main header of the API req.include-header: The included headers of the API req.target-type: req.target-min-winverclnt: req.target-min-winversvr: req.kmdf-ver: req.umdf-ver: req.ddi-compliance:
+ms.assetid: 8161932a-16aa-4700-b91d-b4d8948ad59f
+ms.author: windowssdkdev
+ms.date: 05/29/2018
+ms.keywords: IDeferredCommand, IDeferredCommand interface [DirectShow], IDeferredCommand interface [DirectShow],described, IDeferredCommandInterface, control/IDeferredCommand, dshow.ideferredcommand
+ms.prod: windows
+ms.technology: windows-sdk
+ms.topic: interface
+req.header: control.h
+req.include-header: Dshow.h
+req.target-type: Windows
+req.target-min-winverclnt: Windows 2000 Professional [desktop apps only] req.target-min-winversvr: Windows 2000 Server [desktop apps only] req.kmdf-ver:
+req.umdf-ver:
+req.ddi-compliance: